johnusz/johnusz/README.md

 💞️ I’m looking to collaborate on small and medium-sized Flutter Projects

-📫 You can reach me via e-mail: johnusz@icloud.com
+📫 You can reach me via e-mail: jan.paczkowski@outlook.com

-Thanks for checking on my profile, have a nice day :3
+Thanks for checking in on my profile, have a nice day 😉

 <!---
 johnusz/johnusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.